Oculus announces $199 ‘Oculus Go’ standalone headset

 Facebook VP of VR Hugo Barra called the device, “hands-down the easiest way for developers to get involved with VR.”
 He said it’s lightweight and “feels incredibly soft to wear.”
 It will sport lenses that have the same wide field-of-view as Rift.

 The device utilizes a “fast-switch” WQHD LCD screen and spatial audio.
 It will be cross-compatible with all Gear VR titles.
+We don’t have much else in the way of specs pr battery life right now.
 Dev kits will ship in November.

 The standalone mobile headset gives Oculus the promise of a renewed low-end mobile strategy that can allow the company to expand beyond their Samsung partnership for Gear VR.

-The headset will really open up a new market to Oculus, allowing them to move away from relying on phone manufacturers.
+Oculus Go will really open up a new market to Facebook, allowing them to move away from relying on phone manufacturers like Samsung.

 0